-First Stop of Ban Ki-moon’s Upcoming Trip to China: Interaction with Weibo Followers
+First stop of Ban Ki-moon’s upcoming trip to China: interaction with Weibo followersJul 17, 2012

 Upon arriving at the hotel from the airport, the Secretary-General will start to interact with the followers of UN Weibo at 7:30 pm, 17 July local time.
 Mr. Ban will listen to the comments, suggestions and expectations of the followers on the work of the United Nations, and will answer relevant questions.